Uppsala Conflict Data Program: Publications

-UCDP Conflict Encyclopedia (UCDP Database)
+Encyclopedia

 UCDP operates and continuously updates its online database (UCDP Conflict Encyclopedia), an interactive database, that offers a web-based system for visualizing, handling and downloading data on armed conflicts and organized violence, free of charge.
 The website offers information on several aspects of armed conflict such as conflict dynamics, groups, actors, third party involvement, and conflict resolution and peace agreements.
 It is possible to find information about specific countries, conflicts and years of interest by using the intuitive world maps.
 A user can download ready-made datasets on organized violence and peacemaking from the UCDP Dataset Download Center, as well as customized data selections of the user´s choice.
 There is also a public API where users can access UCDP data in a machine-readable format.

-UCDP's definitions of organized violence
+Organized violence definitions

 The program divides armed conflict into three categories: "state-based conflict", "non-state conflict", and "one-sided violence".

 State-based conflict refers to what most people intuitively perceive as "war"; fighting either between two states, or between a state and a rebel group that challenges it.
 The UCDP defines an armed state-based conflict as: "An armed conflict is a contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths in one calendar year".

 The program's definition differs somewhat from other data collection programs, such as the Correlates of War Project, which only counts conflicts where at least 1 000 deaths have been recorded during one calendar year.
 In UCDP, an armed conflict of this magnitude is labelled as having the intensity level of "war", whilst armed conflicts that reap between 25 and 999 battle-related deaths are seen as having the intensity of a "minor" armed conflict.

 Non-state conflicts are those conflicts in which none of the warring parties is a state.
-Examples of non-state conflicts include the Fatah–Hamas conflict, inter-ethnic group conflicts such as the Lou Nuer–Murle conflict, and inter-cartel violence in the Mexican Drug War.
+Examples of non-state conflicts include the Fatah–Hamas conflict, inter-ethnic group conflicts such as the Lou Nuer–Murle conflict, and inter-cartel violence in the Mexican drug war.

 One-sided violence is defined as: "The use of armed force by the government of a state or by a formally organized group against civilians which results in at least 25 deaths in a year”.
 Examples include actions by the governments of Sudan, Myanmar, and Syria against civilians, as well as actions of non-state organizations such as Los Zetas, al-Qaeda, and the Lord's Resistance Army against civilians.